-For all but the simplest hobby aircraft, telemetry (at least position and heading) flows from the UA to the GCS via some path, typically the reverse of the C2 path.
+Telemetry (at least UA's position and heading) flows from the UA to the GCS via some path, typically the reverse of the C2 path.
 Thus, RID information pertaining to both the GCS and the UA can be sent, by whichever has Internet connectivity, to the Net-RID SP, typically the USS managing the UAS operation.